Articles

 On Offer

-February 2025, Part 2 More than ever, we all could use a treat!
-What an uplifting feeling to get a terrific piece of art jewelry for yourself while celebrating and supporting artists and the galleries who show them!
+April 2025, Part 2 In this moment, things are … highly weird (that’s putting it lightly) … and we all could use a treat.
+It feels good to get a terrific piece of art jewelry for ourselves while celebrating and supporting artists and the galleries who show them!
 Art Jewelry Forum’s international gallery supporters celebrate and exhibit art jewelry.
-Our bi-monthly On Offer series allows this extensive network of international […]

 On Offer Read More »